^

 • Numbness of any parts of the body.

-• Painful sensations in the chest and in the heart.
+• Painful sensations in the chest and heart area.

 • Increased anxiety, irritability, nervousness.

 It is a sinus rhythm with a heart rate of more than 100 beats per minute.
-The sinus node is located in the right atrial wall.
-Very often this form of supraventricular tachyarrhythmia is a sign of metabolic disorders, diseases or side effects of medications.
-Pregnancy also refers to the factors that provoke this pathology.
+The sinus node is located in the wall of the right atrium.
+Very often, this form of supraventricular tachyarrhythmia is a sign of metabolic disorders, diseases or side effects of drugs.
+Pregnancy is also a factor that provokes this pathology.

-This type of tachycardia is pathological and physiological.
-The first arises from the pathologies of the sinus node, and the second is an adaptive response.
-Symptomatology depends on the presence of concomitant diseases of the cardiovascular system.
-If a woman has left ventricular dysfunction or a heart defect, then during pregnancy this will cause supraventricular tachyarrhythmia, chest pain, shortness of breath and heart palpitations.
+This type of tachycardia can be pathological and physiological.
+The first occurs due to pathologies of the sinus node, and the second is an adaptive reaction.
+Symptoms depend on the presence of concomitant diseases of the cardiovascular system.
+If a woman has left ventricular dysfunction or a heart defect, then during pregnancy this will cause supraventricular tachyarrhythmia, chest pain, shortness of breath and rapid heartbeat.

 The main causes and factors causing sinus tachycardia during pregnancy: